anthonycorletti/astrobase/docs/tutorial/aws/intro.md

 #### IAM Roles, Security Groups, and Subnets

-You'll need to have a resource group ready and and active directory application with permissions to create AKS clusters.
+You'll need to have an account ready with billing enabled and some IAM permissions configured.

-When using astrobase remotely, say in AKS itself, astrobase will use the permissions on the resource and nothing more.
+When using astrobase remotely, say in EKS itself, astrobase will use the permissions on the cloud resource and nothing more.